Botsy/cocktails-dapp/README.md

   - Listen for `CocktailAdded` and `CocktailRated` blockchain events.
   - Automatically invalidate and refetch data to stay up-to-date.

+  ⚠️ **Note:** Some of the images of the cocktails may not load since there is a CSP header added that restricts the images to load only from the Cocktail API domain as external source.

 ---

 ## 🛠️ Technologies Used